Welasco/AzureSentinelSyslog/README.md

 > Note: In RSyslog config file a single @ means UDP double @@ means TCP.

-By default Log Analytics agent will collect any syslog message (from the facilities and log levels selected in the Azure Portal) and inject the data in a Log analytics workspace.
-There is no need to change any setting to make the data from the local server to be injected in a Log Analytics workspace.
+By default the Log Analytics agent will collect any syslog message (from the facilities and log levels selected in the Azure Portal) and inject the data in a Log analytics workspace.

 At this point you have all you need to collect local Linux Syslog messages from all selected facilities and log levels to Azure Log Analytics Workspace using Log Analytics agent (OMSAgent) and Syslog.

-To test that everything is working as expected you can basically use the command logger from a Linux terminal:
+To test that everything is working as expected you can use the command logger from a Linux terminal:

 ```
 logger "Test log from Linux Logger"